1854books/VCRM/README.md

 *The Message of the Qurʼan.* Translated by Muhammad Asad, Book Foundation, 2004.

 Alex-engraver.
-"Sahaja Subtle System."
-Wikimedia Foundation, 2011.
+“Sahaja Subtle System.“ Wikimedia Foundation, 2011.

 NASA.
-"Hubble Ultra Deep Field 2014."
-Space Telescope Science Institute, 2014.
+“Hubble Ultra Deep Field 2014.“ Space Telescope Science Institute, 2014.

 Sieyès, Emmanuel Joseph.
-"What Is the Third Estate?" *Emmanuel Joseph Sieyès:
+“What Is the Third Estate?“ *Emmanuel Joseph Sieyès:
 The Essential Political Writings*, Brill, 2014, Oliver W. Lembcke and Florian Weber.

 Radhakrishnan, Sarvepalli. *The Principal Upaniṣads.* HarperCollins Publishers, 2020.

-"Why the Matrix Is a Trans Story According to Lilly Wachowski." *Netflix: Behind the Streams*. reported by Lilly Wachowski, 4 August 2020, Netflix.
+“Why the Matrix Is a Trans Story According to Lilly Wachowski.“ *Netflix: Behind the Streams*. reported by Lilly Wachowski, 4 August 2020, Netflix.

 *Mundakopanishad.* Ministry of Culture, Government of India, 2023.

 MapGrid.
-"Flag of India — Construction Sheet."
-Wikimedia Foundation, 2023.
+“Flag of India — Construction Sheet.“ Wikimedia Foundation, 2023.

 ## Positively Not The End[^45]